LeDeliJelly/fw-fanctrl-windows/README.md

 1. Go to the **Releases** page of this repository.
 2. Download the latest `Framework-Fan-Control.exe` from the "Assets" section.
-3. Place the `.exe` file in a permanent location on your computer.
-4. Double-click the `.exe` to run it.
+3. Double-click the `.exe` to run it.
 Windows will ask for **Administrator permission**, which is required for the application to control the hardware fans.
-5. A new fan icon will appear in your system tray. **Right-click the icon** to select your desired fan mode.
+4. A new fan icon will appear in your system tray. **Right-click the icon** to select your desired fan mode.
 Please be patient, as it may take a few seconds for a new curve to apply.

 ### Running on Startup (Optional)